Skip to main content

 Key Differences Analysis:

-• Syntax: Swift’s multiline string indentation handling is very smart; it automatically ignores whitespace aligning with the closing """.
-Perfect support for this in C# was only recently achieved with Raw String Literals in C# 11.
+• Syntax: Swift’s multiline string indentation handling is very smart; it automatically ignores whitespace that aligns with the closing """.
+C# only achieved perfect support for this recently (C# 11) via Raw String Literals.

 Mutability & Value Types